I know I’ve said it before, & I know I’ll say it again… but I LOVE THEMED PARTIES!

 This past weekend we celebrated Baby S & Michel (…& I guess Mitch too) at Los Poblanos.
 Michel deserves the world, & I’m so glad her shower was at LP because it was perfect.
 We did an afternoon tea, which was out of this world delicious.

-Party planning can be a little stressful, but Michel’s shower was the least stress inducing event in the world.
+Party planning can be a little stressful, but Michel’s shower was the least stress inducing event in the world (which is saying a lot, because I attract stress).
 Definitely in part because her friend, Kristin, was the perfect co-host, (she did all the flowers herself!) & also because LP does everything to make it relaxing.
 I just want everything, ever, to be held there forever.
 I don’t think lavender fields will ever lose their magic.

 Little Baby S, you are so loved.
 I pray that you will be healthy, happy, kind, motivated, & love Jesus.
 Selfishly, I ask God that you love me too. ❤